 When your baby starts this new activity, provide additional support by using a rolled up towel (as above).
 This will make it easier for them to touch the toys, hit them with better accuracy and for longer before tiring.

-Place the play gym over their tummy.
-Encourage them to keep their head in the middle and look at the toys.
+tummy.
+Encourage them to keep the toys.

-Encourage them to use both hands to grasp and hit the toys
+to grasp and hit the toys

 Tummy Time